What Your 650 Credit Score Says About You

 Getting A Mortgage With A 650 Credit Score

-Most mortgage lenders, especially lenders like banks, require borrowers to have a minimum 680 credit score.
-That said, there’s still a possibility to get approved with a 650 credit score, though the lender may charge higher interest or approve you for lower loan amounts.
+Most mortgage lenders, especially traditional lenders such as banks, require borrowers to have a minimum credit score of 640.
+That said, credit scores between 620 and 680 may be accepted depending on the lender and your overall financial profile.
+Generally, banks will have strict credit score requirements, while credit unions and private mortgage lenders will be more lenient, though they may charge higher interest or approve you for lower loan amounts.
 Some lenders may even require a co-signer to reduce the loan risk.

 Ultimately, credit score requirements are up to the individual lender.
 Further, credit scores aren’t the only factor considered when approving a mortgage application.
 Lenders will also look at your income, debt level, recent payment history, and debt-to-income ratio.
 So, if these other factors are strong, some lenders may be willing to work with borrowers with credit scores in the 650 range.